 Traditionally, the design of capstone curricula has followed a backward principle, where a synthesis of prior course experience - often focused on demonstrating of discipline knowledge and expressed through the final assessment like a substantial written report (Lee & Loton, 2017), dictates the scaffolding of skills and competences throughout the preceding term.
-However, the rapid advancement of Generative Artificial Intelligence (GenAI) technology presents a profound challenge to this traditional.
+However, the rapid advancement of Generative Artificial Intelligence (GenAI) technology presents a profound challenge to this traditional approach.
 While GenAI offers powerful tools for ideation, synthesis, and drafting, it simultaneously disrupts the integrity and validity of traditional, writing-heavy assessments, compelling a critical re-evaluation of the capstone’s design and purpose.

 In conclusion, the era of GenAI necessitates a fundamental redesign of the capstone curriculum.
-Moving beyond the traditional model of a writing-heavy final project, an effective capstone must now integrate new learning outcomes with the focused-on AI literacy and human-AI collaboration.
-As argued, this requires a shift in pedagogical strategy, emphasizing in-class, hands-on activities and process-oriented assessments that value demonstration and critical thinking over a sole final product.
-By strategically incorporating these elements—aligned with OBASL principles and Graduate Attributes—educators can transform the capstone from a vulnerable culmination of past learning into a resilient, authentic bridge that truly prepares graduates with the skills needed to navigate in a complex, AI-powered world.
+Moving beyond the traditional model of a writing-heavy final project, an effective capstone must now integrate new learning outcomes with the focus on AI literacy and human-AI collaboration.
+As argued, this requires a shift in pedagogical strategy, emphasizing hands-on activities and process-oriented assessments that value demonstration and critical thinking over a sole final product.
+By strategically incorporating these elements—aligned with OBATL principles and Graduate Attributes—educators can transform the capstone from a vulnerable culmination of past learning into a resilient, authentic bridge that truly prepares graduates with the skills needed to navigate in a complex, AI-powered world.
 Ultimately, a well-designed capstone is the crucial culminating experience that prepares students to become capable, reflective graduates.

 Reference